rudotriton/scriptable-calendar-widget/README.md

 - [Large Widgets](#large-widgets)
 - [Development](#development)

+# *** iOS 17 cannot grant calendar permission!

+There is an issue on iOS 17 that will prevent Scriptable to ask for calendar access if you have never grant calendar permission to Scriptable before iOS 17 upgrade.
+Instead, it will just show an error complaining no calendar permission. (see [offical forums](https://talk.automators.fm/t/calendar-access-not-working-on-new-device/16565) and [reddit](https://www.reddit.com/r/Scriptable/comments/16rphf7/how_do_restore_calendar_access/))

+There is no fix or workaround on this issue.
+We will have to wait for Scriptable to update the app.

 ## Setting Up

 - Copy the script in [calendar.js](./calendar.js) to a new script in Scriptable app.